 Physical request with UUDT Response

-A maximum of 8 bytes as the PCI byte can be omitted in case of UUDT response.
+The system transmits a maximum of 8 bytes because it can omit the PCI byte in a UUDT response.